The dataset contains pixel- and instance wise segmentation masks for each object in the scene. Each object

 In CarlAnomaly, an observation is an anomaly when there is an anomaly in any of the sensors.

-For convenience, these are also stored in CSV format:
+For convenience, these are also stored in feather format:

 scenario/